isomerpages/bca-strata/index.md

   of such properties.
 image: /images/isomer-logo.svg
 permalink: /
-notification: "General Proceedings from 2019 and earlier will be available on the website from 31 May 2023 onwards. "
+notification: We are improving the website to serve you better.
+Learn more about General Proceedings content will be available online from 1 June 2023.
 sections:
   - hero:
       title: Strata Titles Boards